Loyola University > Summer Sessions > About > FAQS

-- Once I've been admitted, when and how do I register for classes?
+Once I've been admitted, when and how do I register for classes?

 - Please note that some courses may be fully enrolled when you login to register.
 We suggest that you keep checking LOCUS to see if a seat opens.

 I am interested in a study abroad program during the summer.
 What are my options and what is the registration/acceptance process?

 Who can answer my questions about financial assistance?

-- What is the tuition for Summer Sessions?
+What is the tuition for Summer Sessions?

 How will I be billed?

-- Where do I purchase books for my classes?
+How do I purchase books for my classes?